DALLAS – Today is the first day of the newly re-designed Mavs.com.

 Bottom line of all the previous gibberish, put in laymen’s term best by Mavericks broadcaster Derek Harper, “It is hard as hell to repeat.
 Nearly impossible.”

 In gambling terms it’s like being up a million dollars and continuing to play because you think you are going to double your money.
 For future reference, if you are ever up a million in Vegas, grab your stuff and head to the cashier’s window.

-Mark Cuban isn’t a passive owner.
+Mark Cuban isn’t a passive proprietor.
 He is the cashier window.
 He isn’t mailing anything in.
 Ever.
 However, he isn’t an omnipotent almighty Nostradamus either.
 Who is?
 No one can predict the many pitfalls that lay in wait during an NBA season.
 Injuries, unwilling talent, false promises, unveiled weaknesses are all things that you don’t know until you know.
 And at that point you have no choice but to live with them.

 Mark Cuban on the Mavericks upcoming season: “If we stay healthy, I think we can have a good team.
 How good?
 I don’t make predictions.
 I do believe that by having a core of players that we can grow and develop with, and cap room in the upcoming season and what we feel is the ability to develop and improve the performance of our players, we are in a good position for this year and for the future.
 We have been hurt by not having a core of players in place that free agents see as teammates they want to play with.
 That shouldn’t be the case next year.”